lite-xl/lite-xl-lsp/README.md

 To test, clone this project, place the __lsp__ directory in your plugins directory, then replace or overwrite __autocomplete.lua__ plugin with the version on this repository which should later be merged into upstream.
+Finally you will need the [Widgets](https://github.com/jgmdev/lite-xl-widgets) small lib so make sure to also drop it into your plugins directory.
+So your plugins directory should have:

+* plugins/lsp/
+* plugins/widget/
+* plugins/autocomplete.lua

 ## Features